Feminist Women's Health Center

 The Feminist Women's Health Center of Atlanta is a feminist health center that provides comprehensive gynecological health care, engages in community outreach, and advocates for reproductive justice.
-Kwajelyn Jackson has been executive director since 2018.
+Kwajelyn Jackson has served as the executive director since 2018.

 History

 The Feminist Women's Health Center (FWHC) was founded in 1977.
-Like many other feminist health centers, the Atlanta FWHC was born out of self-help groups where women learned to examine their own cervixes.

-Today, the Atlanta Feminist Women's Health Center is one of several extant feminist health centers.

-Early member of Federation of Feminist Women's Health Centers
+FWHC was born out of self-help groups; these clinics were known for empowering women to make decisions about their healthcare.
+To increase accessibility of health care resources and services, especially among women of color, the development of women’s health centers emerged in the late 20th century.
+These health centers “provide primary care to women, including reproductive care, pregnancy and childbirth care, breast cancer programs, and other essential services, with easy access to specialists when they are needed”.

-The Atlanta Feminist Women's Health Center was a member clinic of the Federation of Feminist Women's Health Centers (FFWHC).
-The Federation of Feminist Women's Health Centers originated in Los Angeles, and subsequently member clinics opened throughout California and eventually other parts of the country, including Tallahassee, Florida and Atlanta, Georgia.
-Women's health movement historian Sandra Morgen notes, "Until the National Black Women's Health Project… in the 1980s, the FFWHC was the only multiple-site group in the larger women's health movement."
-All member clinics provided abortion and gynecological health care, and worked together to "espouse a unified ideology and identifiable politics."
+The Atlanta Feminist Women's Health Center is one of several extant feminist health centres in the United States.
+It was a member clinic of the Federation of Feminist Women's Health Centres (FFWHC).
+The Federation of Feminist Women's Health Centres originated in Los Angeles, and subsequent member clinics opened throughout California, Tallahassee, Florida, Atlanta, and Georgia.
+Women's health movement historian Sandra Morgen notes, "Until the National Black Women's Health Project... in the 1980s, the FFWHC was the only multiple-site group in the larger women's health movement."
+All member clinics provided abortion and gynaecological health care, and worked together to "espouse a unified ideology and identifiable politics."

-The FFWHC member clinics stood out from others in the women's health movement because they adopted a more hierarchal model when other feminist clinics were operating as collectives.
-The debate and dispute over the FFWHC's mode of operation reached a point where some women's health centers refused to refer clients to FFWHC clinics for abortions.
-In 1990, Carol Downer, founder of the Los Angeles FWHC and leader in the women's health movement, responded to the controversy, "Most of the criticisms I've heard revolve around hierarchy… I might say it was the difference between being organized and disorganized… It's hard for me to understand why anyone who goes into a political arena doesn't want to be as organized as they can possibly be… if you really are serious about what you are doing.
+The FFWHC member clinics adopted a more hierarchal model as other feminist clinics operated as collectives.
+The debate and dispute over the FFWHC's mode of operation reached a point where some women's health centres refused to refer clients to FFWHC clinics for abortions.
+In 1990, Carol Downer, founder of the Los Angeles FWHC and leader in the women's health movement, responded to the controversy, "Most of the criticisms I've heard revolve around hierarchy...
+I might say it was the difference between being organised and disorganised...
+It's hard for me to understand why anyone who goes into a political arena doesn't want to be as organised as they can possibly be... if you really are serious about what you are doing.
 Because otherwise you are the mercy of these larger forces which are organized."

 A few years after moving their headquarters to Eugene, Oregon, the costs of operating the FFWHC offices proved too expensive.
 Although the member clinics stay in touch, they are no longer formally connected as a federation.
 However, most of these clinics, including the Atlanta FWHC, are now part of a new consortium of women's health care providers, the Feminist Abortion Network.

 Health services

-The Feminist Women's Health Center offers a variety of sexual and reproductive health care programs, many of which are designed to reach historically underserved populations within the Atlanta community.
-In addition to providing comprehensive gynecological services, the center was also a leader in offerings trans health services and donor insemination.
+The Feminist Women's Health Center offers a variety of sexual and reproductive health care programs, designed to reach historically underserved populations within the Atlanta community.